zilishen/documentation/content/nms/nim/how-to/nginx/manage-instance-groups.md

 reconnected Instance should get NGINX config updated automatically to the last "successful" published NGINX config.

 A NGINX config update to Instance Group is considered "successful" with one of the following conditions:
-- Instance Group does not have an member Instance online
+- Instance Group does not have a member Instance online
-- Any of Instance Group member reported "successful" to the NGINX config update
+- Any Instance Group member reported "successful" to the NGINX config update

 {{<note>}}
 Check the Instance details page for the last NGINX config publish status.